cschladetsch/AsmChaosSim/Readme.md

 - **\(r\)**: A parameter that controls the level of chaos in the system.
 - **\(x_n\)**: The value of \(x\) at the current iteration.

 This equation generates chaotic behavior when \(r\) is between approximately 3.5 and 4.0.
-The value of `x` oscillates in a seemingly random pattern, and the visualizer uses this chaotic output for generating ASCII representations.
+As the equation evolves over time, the value of \(x\) oscillates in a seemingly random pattern.
+The visualizer uses these chaotic values to generate a visual representation of the behavior.

 ## File Descriptions